dakling/jax-spectral-dns/README.md

 ### Dependencies

 - python, obviously
-- some standard python libraries (mostly used for post-processing):
+- some standard python libraries (mostly used for pre- and post-processing):
     - numpy
     - scipy
     - matplotlib
 - [jax](https://github.com/google/jax)
+- optional (for using optimiser.py):
+    - jaxopt
+    - optax
 - (notably, [jax-cfd](https://github.com/google/jax-cfd) is not needed.)

 ### Checking if everything is set up correctly